yjwong1999/EY-challenge-2024/README.md

 # EY-challenge-2024

 ## Business Idea: Data Fleet is All You Need
-- Data is the new oil, but you need
+- Data is often compared to oil, but like oil, data needs to be refined and transformed to unleash its true potential.

 ## Repo Structure
 ```